Wrongful Death Attorneys Help Grieving Families Throughout Indiana

-It is important to keep in mind that the statute of limitations for wrongful death in Indiana is two years.
-If you do not file an action within that timeframe, you lose your right to sue forever.
-Do not hesitate to contact our Indiana wrongful death attorneys today to get started on your case.
+It’s important to keep in mind that the statute of limitations for wrongful death in Indiana is two years.
+If you don’t file an action within that timeframe, you lose your right to sue forever.

-What benefits can a family receive in a wrongful death case?
+What benefits can a family receive in a wrongful death case in Indiana?

 - Medical and hospital bills

 - Amounts to compensate for the loss of the deceased person’s love, companionship and guidance

 Who can pursue an action for a wrongful death in Indiana?